aureliusenterprise/m4i_atlas_core/m4i_atlas_core/api/README.md

 await cache.clear()
 ```

-These cache management options enable you to control and optimize the caching behavior of your library, tailoring it to your specific use case.
+These cache management options enable you to control and optimize the caching behavior of your application, tailoring it to your specific use case.

 ## Auth